Automated detection misses things, especially context

 OCR quality bounds everything else

-For scanned PDFs and images, detection only sees what OCR extracts.
-If the scan is faint, skewed, low-resolution, or has handwritten content, OCR will miss text — and anything OCR misses, the detector cannot flag.
-There is no way for the tool to redact text it cannot read.
+For scanned PDFs and images, detection only sees what OCR extracts, and OCR is currently English-focused.
+If the scan is faint, skewed, low-resolution, non-English, or handwritten, OCR reads it poorly — and anything OCR misses, the detector cannot flag.
+RedactVault shows a per-page OCR confidence indicator and flags low-confidence, no-text, and failed pages so a degraded scan does not quietly under-detect, but it cannot redact text it never read.

-PDF, DOCX, and image workflows are not interchangeable
+PDF, Word, Excel, PowerPoint, and image workflows are not interchangeable

 Each file type has its own export behavior.
-PDFs have two export modes (rasterized and native) with different tradeoffs.
-DOCX preserves a virtualized layout with text-to-position mapping that occasionally needs progressive refinement.
+PDFs have two export modes (flattened image and native) with different tradeoffs.
+Word documents (.docx) preserve a virtualized layout with text-to-position mapping that occasionally needs progressive refinement.
+Excel spreadsheets (.xlsx) redact by cell — formulas on redacted cells are replaced with their values, and charts, embedded images, and macros cannot be visually redacted, so exports flag them for manual review.
+PowerPoint presentations (.pptx) redact slide text by coordinate and export a native .pptx; speaker notes and slide masters are scanned too, while charts, SmartArt, and embedded media cannot be visually redacted, so their text caches are scrubbed and exports flag them for review.
 Images are pixel-based, so redactions are burned into the image directly.
-A workflow you tested on PDFs will not behave identically on DOCX or images.
+A workflow you tested on PDFs will not behave identically on the other formats.

 What to do about it: Test each file type you actually use, not just the dominant one.
 The verification steps that catch a leak in one format may not be the right ones for another.

-Native PDF export and rasterized PDF export make different bets
+Native PDF export and flattened image PDF export make different bets

 Native PDF export keeps the text layer for unredacted parts of the document, which means smaller files and searchable output.
-It removes underlying content under each redaction and runs verification before download — and if a page cannot be verified, it falls back to rasterizing that page rather than letting an uncertain export through.
-Rasterized export converts every page to an image up front, which is the strongest assurance but produces larger, non-searchable files.
+It removes underlying content under each redaction and runs verification before download — and if a page cannot be verified, it converts that page to an image rather than letting an uncertain export through.
+Flattened image export converts every page to a picture up front, which is the strongest assurance but produces larger, non-searchable files.

-What to do about it: Default to rasterized when assurance matters more than file size.
+What to do about it: Default to flattened image when assurance matters more than file size.
 Use native when downstream searchability matters and the document is straightforward.

 Device resources cap what is possible in the browser

-Because processing happens in your browser, the limit on file size, page count, and detection model speed is set by the device you are using — its memory, its CPU, and how much your browser is willing to allocate to one tab.
-Very large documents on modest hardware can be slow, and the AI-based accurate detector loads a model into the tab that takes memory of its own.
+Because processing happens in your browser, file size, page count, and detection model speed are bounded by the device you are using — its memory, its CPU, and how much your browser is willing to allocate to one tab.
+To avoid silent tab crashes, uploads are capped at 200 MB for PDF, 100 MB for Word (.docx), and 50 MB for Excel (.xlsx), PowerPoint (.pptx), and images.

 What to do about it: For unusually large documents, use a desktop browser rather than mobile, close other heavy tabs, and run the fast detector first to scope the work before enabling the accurate detector.